SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Experiments and Results

 \subsection{Evaluation Metrics}

-Quantitatively, we evaluated SIL with the following metrics: (i) \textbf{Task Completion Rate (TCR)}: This represents the percentage of correctly executed tasks.
-We defined success as achieving the task goal without fatal errors. (ii) \textbf{Belief Alignment ($\rho$)}: This quantifies the weighted cosine similarity between human and agent belief embeddings. (iii) \textbf{Clarification Efficiency (CE)}: Represents the average number of clarification requests per successful task.
+We quantitatively evaluate SIL with the following metrics: (i) \textbf{Task Completion Rate (TCR)}: This represents the proportion of tasks correctly executed.
+A task is considered successful if the agent reaches the correct goal state (e.g., arriving within $0.5m$ of the target location for navigation, or producing a factually correct response for reasoning tasks) without triggering a fatal error (e.g., navigation collisions with obstacles or execution of an action that contradicts the user's stated intent (e.g., navigating to the wrong destination)). (ii) \textbf{Belief Alignment ($\rho$)}: This quantifies the confidence-weighted similarity between human and agent belief embeddings, as described in Eq.~\eqref{eq:belief-align}. (iii) \textbf{Clarification Efficiency (CE)}: This measures the mean number of clarification requests per successful task.